 Senior Research Scientist

-For the past six years, I have been a research psychologist at the Naval Medical Research Unit in Dayton, Ohio.
-I have worked almost exclusively on hypoxia in tactical aviation and served on a team that was instrumental in getting the F-22 Raptors back in operation.
-The Navy recognized my contributions to the F-22 project with the 2012 Delores M. Etter Top Scientists and Engineers in the Navy award.
-The Department of Navy also awarded me its Superior Civilian Service Medal during my tenure at the Naval Medical Research Unit-Dayton.
+Prior to joining IHMC, he spent six years as a research psychologist at the Naval Medical Research Unit in Dayton, Ohio.
+He worked almost exclusively on hypoxia in tactical aviation and served on a team that was instrumental in getting the F-22 Raptors back in operation.
+The Navy recognized his contributions to the F-22 project with the 2012 Delores M. Etter Top Scientists and Engineers in the Navy award.
+The Department of Navy also awarded him its Superior Civilian Service Medal during his tenure at the Naval Medical Research Unit-Dayton.

-Prior to working in Dayton, I served as a research psychologist at the Naval Aerospace Medical Research Laboratory in Pensacola, Florida.
-From 2006 to 2011, I worked on projects that ranged from motion sickness to fatigue and hypoxia mitigation as well as the relationship between cognitive workload and decision making.
+Prior to working in Dayton, he was a research psychologist at the Naval Aerospace Medical Research Laboratory in Pensacola.
+From 2006 to 2011, he worked on projects that ranged from motion sickness to fatigue and hypoxia mitigation as well as the relationship between cognitive workload and decision-making.

-I received my bachelor’s degree in psychology from the University of Alabama and continued at Alabama to earn a masters and doctorate in experimental psychology.
+He earned his bachelor’s degree in psychology from the University of Alabama and continued at Alabama to earn a master’s and doctorate in experimental psychology.

-My wife, Jessica Warren, and I have two children, 10-year-old Gabby and 8-year-old Olivia.
+He and his wife, Jessica Warren, have two daughters, Gabby and Olivia.
 In his spare time, Jeff enjoys farming and the study of mindfulness.